equinor/fmu-sumo/docs/explorer.rst

     p10.quickplot()

-In this example we perform aggregations on all realized instance of the surface `Valysar Fm.
+In this example we perform aggregations on all realized instances of the surface `Valysar Fm.
 (FACIES_Fraction_Channel)` in iteration 0.
 The aggregation methods return `xtgeo.RegularSurface` objects.